 Given that Elihu Yale’s family was split across a number of counties and was rarely, if ever, together in one place, it seems that B1970.1 was an attempt to unite them on canvas so as to illustrate, on a grand scale, that his legacy was secure.
 Only a decade earlier, an East India Company official, writing from London to Elihu Yale’s successors as governor of Fort St. George, had given a dismal description of Yale “in his choultry hid in tobacco smoke with a greasy nightgown, and a ___ in a chair by him, a scurvy painter or two drawing him in for some choice piece in which he is become a very great virtuoso or a bubble.
 Sometime you find him sett between two diamond cutters, sometimes a broker or two about matching his daughters; and often with the ingenious Sir Charles Cotterell of the Ceremonies.”
 This seedy scene casts Yale as a rich, aspirational, and gullible retiree, duped into buying bad art from disreputable painters and fixated on securing his legacy through his daughters’ marriages.
 The sneering mention of the “choultry” references the objects that Yale brought back from India and furnishings, such as tapestries woven for him in London, that drew inspiration from Mughal textiles.
 After Yale’s death these came to Glemham and were subsequently acquired by the university—the first in a succession of objects seized upon by Yale University alums as the contents of Glemham were auctioned in the 1920s.

-Of the sales of Yale’s own collection, published in seven auction catalogues, only a handful of paintings were described in sufficient detail to be identified today.
+Of the sales of Yale’s own collection, published in six auction catalogues, only a handful of paintings were described in sufficient detail to be identified today.
 Of the numerous portraits listed, only one lot names a contemporary sitter, making it impossible to know whether B1970.1 or the version on copper were in Yale’s collection at the time of his death.
 From what can be gleaned from the auction catalogues, Yale’s collecting practice was typical of his day.
 He followed a propensity among British collectors to acquire highly finished paintings on a small scale, particularly those made by Dutch artists who had moved to London.
 One of these painters is John Verelst (ca. 1675–1734), a strong candidate for the artist of B1970.1 and the version on copper.
 Born into a family of still-life painters who moved to London from the Netherlands during the second half of the seventeenth century, Verelst worked as both a portraitist and a dealer of pictures from London.
 Crucially, he also worked in oil on copper—a technique acquired from his father, Herman.
 The Verelst family were certainly known to Elihu Yale, who at the time of his death owned at least eight paintings ascribed to the Verelsts.